galongoria/factiva/README.md

 ```

 #### 2. Downloading it from the project repository at Factiva_project/Factiva_guide/STEP4/STEP4_Austin_new_code.

-  __DOWNLOAD THE ENTIRE PROJECT FOLDER, NOT JUST THE CODE FILES.__
+### __DOWNLOAD THE ENTIRE PROJECT FOLDER, NOT JUST THE CODE FILES.__

 ## Setup – Windows Users

 #### 1. Go to https://chromedriver.chromium.org/downloads and install the chromedriver that supports your version of Chrome

-#### 2. In the root directory, or otherwise `C:/Users/usr/`, create a new folder and store 'chromedriver.exe' that was downloaded in step 1.
+#### 2. In the root directory, or otherwise `C:/Users/usr/`, create a new folder and store 'chromedriver.exe' that was downloaded in the previous step.

-For the instructions refer to this folder as `step1_directory`
+* For the instructions refer to this folder as `step4_directory`, but you can name it whatever you'd like.

-If my profile on Windows was called factiva_user, the path to chromedrive would be: `C:/Users/factiva_user/step1_directory/chromedriver.exe`
+* If my profile on Windows was called factiva_user, the path to chromedriver would be: `C:/Users/factiva_user/step4_directory/chromedriver.exe`

 #### 3. The next step is dependent on where your Chrome data is stored.